 This year’s Olympic Games finally came to a close last Sunday with a solemn and heartwarming ceremony.
 Amidst the great misery and chaos brought about by the global COVID -19 crisis, host Japan and the IOC boldly pushed through with the Tokyo Olympics.
 Not in disregard of the world’s efforts to contain the deadly virus, but to convey a message of hope, that humanity will work together and will survive this catastrophe.

-In accepting the hosting of the 2020 Olympics way back in 2011, Japan wanted to convey a gesture of thanks to the global community.
+In accepting the hosting of the 2020 Olympics way back in 2011, Japan simply wanted to convey a gesture of thanks to the global community.
 This was for extending a helping hand after the killer quake and tsunami that hit Eastern Japan earlier that year.
-Little did they know that they would be thrust in a leadership role; in providing the world poignant lessons in solidarity, in unity despite the diversity, and in strength amidst the adversity caused by this pandemic.
+Little did they know that they would be thrust into a leadership role; in providing the world poignant lessons in solidarity, in unity despite the diversity, and in strength amidst the adversity caused by this pandemic.
 COVID – 19 may have sown terror in our hearts, but we will not allow this virus to rule our lives.
 This year’s complex Olympics, played under harsh, unfamiliar conditions, has demonstrated that life can and must go on, even if we may need to follow new protocols under a new normal.

 As the largest sporting extravaganza in the world ever, the Summer Olympics was in grave danger of being cancelled.
 It would have been so easy to justify its demise, were it not for the pride and resilience of the Japanese people.
 No. Japan saw the priceless value of the Games.
 Not just for itself, but for the world.
 Japan saw the need to embolden the spirit of humankind.
 The Games must go on!
 The Olympic Games would be mankind’s symbolic defiance against this ghastly pandemic, and only Japan could make this happen.
 (Please read: My Snappy Salute to Japan!)